Skip to content

 New York State Registry

 New York’s Home Care Registry, for example, contains additional information on the subjects’ eligibility for employment.
-Workers who apply for employment with a home care services agency in New York State, are required to undergo a background investigation.
-The NYS Department of Health will then review the information found in the investigation, and determine if the individual is fit for employment.
+Workers who apply for employment with a home care services agency in New York State are required to undergo a background investigation.
+The NYS Department of Health will then review the information found in the investigation and determine if the individual is fit for employment.
 The New York State Home Care Registry will return a “yes”, “no”, or “unknown” for the individuals’ employment eligibility.

 California State Registry